 Chemotherapy and Your Teeth, Helping Relieve Dry Mouth

 Mouthwash is inevitably good for your dental hygiene.
 However, when it comes to chemotherapy and your teeth, mouth washes that contain alcohol can cause serious dryness and stinging.
-A better option would be to consider using Biotene™, which is an alcohol free mouthwash.
+A better option would be to consider using Biotene™, which is an alcohol-free mouthwash.
 If you wish, you can even make your own mouthwash.
 There are three different ways:

-- 1/4 tsp of table salt in 1 cup (8 oz) of water
+- 1/4 tsp of table salt in 1 cup (8 oz.) of water

-- 1 tsp of baking soda in 1 cup (8 oz) of water
+- 1 tsp of baking soda in 1 cup (8 oz.) of water

-- 1/4 tsp of salt and 1/4 tsp of baking soda in 1 cup (8 oz) of warm water
+- 1/4 tsp of salt and 1/4 tsp of baking soda in 1 cup (8 oz.) of warm water

 If you choose to make your own mouthwash, make a new one each day and shake it well before using it.

-If you are experiencing severe dryness, it would help you enormously to drink many glasses of water or other liquids throughout the day.
+If you are experiencing severe dryness, it will help enormously to drink many glasses of water or other liquids throughout the day.
 When you are traveling away from home, always take a water bottle with you.
 It may even help to suck on sugar-free hard candy or chew some sugarless gum.
 Finally, do not hesitate to ask your dentist for cancer patients in Lincoln, NE about artificial saliva to keep your mouth moist.
 Dry mouth is a common way that chemotherapy affects your mouth.